3 Steps to Managing Your Money as a Couple

 While joint accounts and shared finances are typically seen as a step taken by newly married couples or couples in a long-term commitment, there are also advantages to a unified approach to money management for parents and children.
 Whether a child is starting a summer job for the first time or going away to college, shared access to their new bank account has several advantages.
 In addition to giving parents some oversight into their children’s spending habits, parents can easily transfer funds between accounts even if their student is away at school.

-Check out some tips and tools to help keep the transition smooth.
+Check out some tips for combining finances to help keep the transition smooth.

 STEP 1: TALK TO YOUR PARTNER OR CHILD